Yipee! Spring is finally here!

 1 bunch fresh cilantro

-¼ cup creamy almond butter
+¼ cup creamy almond butter (or peanut butter)

 4 teaspoons ponzu sauce or low-sodium soy sauce